JurreWeijer/Team-Challenge-Medical-Imaging/README.md

 # Team-Challenge-Medical-Imaging

 Hello and welcome to the program we created for the Team Challenge, a project for the UU & TU/e MiX master.
-For this project we created a program that uses CT scans from scoliotic and non-scoliotic patients to calculate some trunk deformity parameters.
+For this project we created a program that uses CT scans from scoliotic and non-scoliotic patients to calculate some trunk deformity parameters from [Harris 2014](https://link.springer.com/article/10.1007/s00586-014-3580-8).
 This is done manual, semi automatic and fully automatic.

 **This tool is under development, metrics are probably not accurate under all circumstances**